ThikeAung/CP---3402-Learning-Journal-/Prac - 05.md

 5. Modified the footer section to include additional contact info and social media links
 6. Added custom CSS for a more visually appealing product grid layout

-Helpful resources I used:
+# Helpful Resources I Used:
 - [WordPress Child Themes Documentation](https://developer.wordpress.org/themes/advanced-topics/child-themes/)
 - [Creating a WordPress Child Theme - YouTube Tutorial](https://www.youtube.com/watch?v=coLDoM1fQcc)
 - [Customizing WordPress Themes with CSS](https://www.w3schools.com/css/)

-Estimated Hours
+# Estimated Hours

 Around 7 hours

-Content Insights
+# Content Insights

 Building a child theme taught me the importance of maintaining theme updates without losing customizations.
 I learned how to properly inherit styles from a parent theme and override specific elements with my own CSS.
 Through the functions.php file, I also understood how WordPress enqueues styles and scripts, which is vital for performance and modular design.

-Career/Employability/Learning Insights
+# Career/Employability/Learning Insights

 This week’s work gave me hands-on experience with WordPress theme development, which is a valuable skill in web development and CMS management.
 Additionally, sharing my learning on LinkedIn helped me reflect on my progress and build my professional presence online.
 Learning how to present my insights publicly is a great step toward networking and showcasing my work to potential employers.